Table of Contents

-If you haven’t changed your strings for some time and are beginning to see heavy brown or black spots, it is probably time to replace them.
+If you haven’t changed your strings for some time.
+Maybe you are beginning to see heavy brown or black spots, it’s probably time to replace them.

 The cause of strings turning brown, corroding, or rusting is oxidation.
 This happens when the metal in the strings, like copper, nickel, or silver, reacts with the oxygen in the air.

-If you live in an area with high humidity, this oxidation process happens quicker, especially if the strings are not cleaned after each use.
-If you do not wash your hands before each guitar use, the acids and salts from food and drinks can also contribute to string rust.
+If you live in an area with high humidity, this oxidation process happens more quickly.
+Especially if the strings are not cleaned after each use.
+If you do not wash your hands before each guitar use.
+The acids and salts from food and drinks can also contribute to string rust.

 Oxidized Guitar Strings

 If your guitar strings are badly oxidized, they will not only sound bad, but they can also be harmful.

 The black or brown spots on the strings can contain a lot of rust, which can come off on your fingers as you play.
 This rust can cause skin irritations and even infections.

 In extreme cases, the strings can disintegrate and begin to come apart.
 Windings will begin to separate and become sharp.
 As you play, there is a good chance that the windings can get into your skin like a splinter.